 The amount (and control) of spin is great.
 I tend to spin Titleist Vokey wedges a tad bit too much, resulting in me being afraid to really “go after” a wedge if I need to.
 I’d have to club up and hit a more controlled shot.
 Clevelands spin a tad bit less on full shots, but still check up incredibly well on short chip and pitch shots.

-Overall, if I were to buy some new wedges in 2019, I would pick up a couple Cleveland RTX-4 wedges.
+Overall, if I were to buy some new wedges in 2019, I would pick up a couple Cleveland CBX 2 wedges.
+You’d be sacrificing at least one category (feel, forgiveness, spin) otherwise.

 The Best Wedge for Spin: Titleist Vokey SM7